Monday, December 30, 2019

 Zebulon: Shannon Lay with Anna St. Louis

 Shannon Lay has a December residency on Mondays.
 It is unfortunately just three weeks long.
-I swear to those coming across this post that there are 4 or 5 songs that will just gasping at how beautifully crafted they are.
+I swear to those coming across this post that there are 4 or 5 songs that will leave you just gasping at how beautifully crafted they are.
 I'm not saying she just has 4 or 5 good songs.
 I'm saying she has a number of great songs.
 I also think it was genius of her to include a backing band of individuals who also do back-up vocals.
 It really fills out the music.

 Shannon Lay